-Narcissist abuse has devastating effects on our mental health, physical health and financial health, narcissists drive people out of their own minds and leave them feeling like they are going crazy.
-They destroy people through, gaslighting, isolation, projection, pity plays, silent treatment, blame-shifting, coercive control, some also use physical violence.
+Narcissist abuse has devastating effects on our mental health, physical health and financial health.
+Narcissists drive people out of their own minds and leave them feeling like they are going crazy.
+They destroy people through gaslighting, isolation, projection, pity plays, silent treatment, blame-shifting, coercive control.
+Some also use physical violence.
 Even when the relationship is over, and you’re trying to piece your life back together, heal your mind from all the trauma bonding, cptsd, anxiety, depression, feeling confused and being emotionally and physically drained.
-The narcissist still tries to destroy you through smear campaigns, using every weakness they knew about you against you, including children, they do not care for you or the children, or the children’s mental health, they will do anything to play the children off against you, they will do anything they can to destroy you, flaunting new partners in your face as they are insecure and they struggle to be alone.
+The narcissist still tries to destroy you through smear campaigns, using every weakness they knew about you against you, including children.
+They do not care for you or the children or the children’s mental health.
+They will do anything to play the children off against you.
+They will do anything they can to destroy you, flaunting new partners in your face as they are insecure and they struggle to be alone.

-How can you stop the narcissist having any impact on your life when they are always throwing something in your direction, and you’re struggling to remove them from your mind?
+How can you stop the narcissist from having any impact on your life when they are always throwing something in your direction, and you’re struggling to remove them from your mind?

 No impact is the second step for ultimate recovery and healing.
 So they no longer have any effects on your emotional or physical state.

-You can live your life aware that the narcissist might never go away and leave you alone. (some do.) yet be in a place within yourself that their actions no longer have any impact on you so that you can live your life with joy and happiness.
+You can live your life aware that the narcissist might never go away and leave you alone. (some do.) yet be in a place within yourself where their actions no longer have any impact on you so that you can live your life with joy and happiness.

 You can have outside people try to destroy you.
 Yet you can conquer and gain control back of your own mind, so your emotional health is no longer impacted.

-You can live your life where circumstances are not ideal, with less than ideal circumstances and people having a great indifference towards you, that affects our emotions, you can live your life, where someone is doing all they can to destroy you, yet it no longer affects your emotions.
+You can live your life where circumstances are not ideal, with less than ideal circumstances and people having a great indifference towards you, that affects our emotions.
+You can live your life where someone is doing all they can to destroy you, yet it no longer affects your emotions.

 Step three.
 Reprogram your mindset, being around positive, uplifting people, kind people who want to help others, learning the things you love to do for you, reading positive books, listening to motivational videos, learning about narcissism helps most recover, and it gives so many lightbulb moments as you put reality back together.
-Creating who you want to be, your boundaries to protect you and become deal breakers, if someone doesn’t like you, and tries to break down your boundaries, those people are not for you.
-Learning your standards, growing and developing yourself.
-Throwing out negative thoughts that your subconscious gives you, and making a conscious effort to replace them with positive ones and the things you have to be grateful for.
-As your mind has been fed so many lies, its time to feed it new positive information.
+Creating who you want to be, your boundaries to protect you and become deal breakers.
+If someone doesn’t like you and tries to break down your boundaries, those people are not for you.
+Learning your standards, growing and developing yourself, throwing out negative thoughts that your subconscious gives you, and making a conscious effort to replace them with positive ones and the things you have to be grateful for.
+As your mind has been fed so many lies, it’s time to feed it new positive information.
 Rebuild your self-esteem, your confidence, your abilities.
 You have to intentionally remove the thought process that no longer serves you, give yourself me time and work on rebuilding thoughts that do serve you.
 You can be whoever you want to be.
-You can learn to think exactly how you want to believe, it’s just a learning curve, like learning to walk, it’ll feel uncomfortable to start, you might stumble, get up and go again until you make it and it becomes a naturally more positive more you thought process.
+You can learn to think exactly how you want to believe.
+It’s just a learning curve.
+Like learning to walk, it’ll feel uncomfortable to start.
+You might stumble, get up and go again until you make it, and it becomes a naturally more positive, more you thought process.

 Step four.
-Strengthen and redefine your circle of friends, the narcissist may have isolated you.
-A good friend will still welcome you back with understanding, making new friends, so many have been through what you have, also looking to connect with others and create new amazing connections with others who understand.
+Strengthen and redefine your circle of friends.
+The narcissist may have isolated you.
+A good friend will still welcome you back with understanding, making new friends.
+So many have been through what you have, also looking to connect with others and create new amazing connections with others who understand.
 People that you lift up that will also lift you up in times of need.

 Step five.
-Work on your spirit, narcissistic people destroy our spirits, surround yourself with people and things that inspire you.
+Work on your spirit.
+Narcissistic people destroy our spirits.
+Surround yourself with people and things that inspire you.
 When people only want to take from you and drain you, find something that inspires you, you’ll naturally lose your emotional attachment to negative things and be pulled to those things that inspire you.

 Step six.
-Start new dreams, new plans and have a new vision for your future, the narcissist might have stolen your old ones, and you can now create new ones.
+Start new dreams, new plans, and have a new vision for your future, the narcissist might have stolen your old ones, and you can now create new ones.
 You’ve spent so long trying to please them, and it’s much easier to please yourself.

 Step seven.
-Forgive yourself, for trying to help those who can not be helped, forgive yourself for not listening to your instincts, forgive yourself for not knowing the situation in its entirety, forgive yourself for any reactions.
-Forgiveness is for you to heal you, do not forget, you are wiser and stronger than you were before, don’t ever allow someone to take you under again, by remembering how far you have come.
+Forgive yourself for trying to help those who can not be helped, forgive yourself for not listening to your instincts, forgive yourself for not knowing the situation in its entirety, forgive yourself for any reactions.
+Forgiveness is for you to heal yourself, do not forget, you are wiser and stronger than you were before, don’t ever allow someone to take you under again, by remembering how far you have come.

 Stop explaining start disarming the narcissist.